ajlee/gmfoodcal/README.md

 - entity_reference_revisions
 - fullcalendar

+Newsletter
+- unsubscribe link
+- use HTML mail for Discourse

 ## How to edit CSS / template files / etc for non-Drupal users
 - Editing CSS